Financing options provided in partnership with Prosper

 An air conditioning system's SEER is especially important if you live in a climate that changes temperature dramatically.
 The SEER is determined by the cooling output during the winter divided by its electric input during the winter.
 The higher the SEER rating, the more efficient it will be.
 Cooling units specifically must have a minimum SEER of 13 as of January 2006, according to U.S. standards, so if you live in a home with a system installed before then, consider having it replaced.
 SEER 13 units increase home efficiency by 30 percent.

-Once you've determined the size of the air conditioning unit you need, it's time to look at different brands.
+Once you've determined the size of the unit you need, it's time to look at different brands.
 Various manufacturers produce heating and cooling units, and there are pros and cons to each.
-Units also vary in cost, depending on bells and whistles.
+Central air units also vary in cost, depending on bells and whistles.
 So, consult with a professional about what you need and ask about any additional features that may benefit your home.
 Here are some of the cooling unit manufacturers and their average costs (in alphabetical order):

 There are a few factors in addition to load calculation, energy efficiency ratings and brand manufacturers that homeowners should consider before they invest in an air conditioning system: